al-rasheeth/serve-swagger/README.md

 ## Features

+- Supports both Swagger 2.0 and OpenAPI 3.0 specifications
 - Automatically loads all Swagger JSON files from the `src/swagger` directory
 - Provides a Swagger UI interface for each API specification
-- Lists all available APIs on the root endpoint
+- Beautiful HTML interface listing all available APIs
+- Validates specification format before loading

 ## Installation